You can buy life insurance for your parents if you depend on them financially and have their consent and participation in the application process.

 Collapse table

-Best life insurance for your parents
+What are the best life insurance companies for your parents?

 The best life insurance for your parents will come down to a variety of factors, mostly based on their age and health profile.
 When you and your parent meet with a licensed sales agent, try to be as forthcoming as possible with them about your financial needs and your parent’s health.
 This way, they can help make sure you get the best possible coverage to meet your family’s needs.

-Our ratings and reviews can help point you to an insurer you can rely on for your family’s financial protection, but the best life insurance company for you is dependent on multiple factors.
-A licensed agent at Policygenius can work with you through the application process so you’re getting coverage from the best insurer for your circumstances at the most competitive price.
+Our reviews and recommendations can help you find a reliable insurer for your family’s financial protection, but the best life insurance company for you depends on multiple factors.
+A licensed agent at Policygenius can support you during the application process to ensure you get the right coverage for your circumstances at the most competitive price.

 Our proprietary rating methodology takes multiple factors into account, including customer satisfaction, cost, financial strength, and policy offerings.
 See the "methodology" section for more details.